frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎯 **Goal** | Centralized, AI-driven architecture with unified repos |
 | ☁️ **Cloud** | Multi-cloud (GCP + AWS) |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"When I joined this project, the data engineering team had pipelines scattered across multiple repositories with no consistency — every engineer had their own way of doing things.
+Building a new feature took weeks because you had to figure out how things worked from scratch each time.*
+>
+> *I restructured everything into a centralized, AI-driven architecture.
+First, I consolidated all pipelines into unified repositories with clear folder structures and naming conventions.
+Then I designed standardized patterns — one template for low-GB workloads that ran efficiently on serverless (Cloud Functions/Lambda), and another for high-GB workloads that needed Dataproc or EMR clusters.*
+>
+> *The CI/CD pipeline was crucial.
+I set up Cloud Build and GitHub Actions to run linting, unit tests, integration tests, and deployment automatically.
+Every PR triggered a dry run that showed what would change and estimated the cost impact.
+Monitoring was built-in from the start — every pipeline reported health metrics, latency, data freshness, and cost.*
+>
+> *But the coolest part was the agent-based assistant I built.
+New engineers could ask it questions like 'how do I create a pipeline that extracts from the Meta API?' and it would guide them through our templates, explain best practices, and even generate starter code.
+It used our internal documentation as context through RAG, so the answers were always specific to our architecture.*
+>
+> *The results spoke for themselves — development of new features went from weeks to days, an 80% improvement.
+And the standardized patterns improved both performance and cost efficiency because we weren't reinventing the wheel every time."*

 ### 🔧 Implementation

 | Component | Description |